Fast Quantum Algorithms for Trace Distance Estimation: Introduction

 \subsection{Lower Bounds and Hardness}

-As our algorithm with identical copies for trace distance estimation also applies to quantum state certification with respect to trace distance, the lower bound for the sample complexity of trace distance estimation follows from that of state certification, which is known to be $\Omega \rbra*{r/\varepsilon^2}$ by \cite{BOW19}.
+As our algorithm with identical copies for trace distance estimation also applies to quantum state certification with respect to trace distance, the lower bound for the sample complexity of trace distance estimation follows from that of state certification, which is known to be $\Omega \rbra{r/\varepsilon^2}$ by \cite{BOW19}.
 The best known lower bound for the time complexity of low-rank trace distance estimation is $\omega\rbra*{\poly\rbra*{\log\rbra*{r}, 1/\varepsilon}}$ unless $\mathsf{BQP} = \mathsf{QSZK}$ by \cite{WGL+22}.
 However, there is no known lower bound for the query complexity of trace distance estimation.

-Recently, low-rank fidelity estimation was shown in \cite{ARSW21} to be $\mathsf{BQP}$-hard by reducing it to pure-mixed fidelity estimation.
-However, their proof does not imply the $\mathsf{BQP}$-hardness of low-rank trace distance, because both input quantum states are required to be low-rank in trace distance estimation (in \cite{WGL+22} and this work).
-It would be interesting to study whether low-rank trace distance estimation is $\mathsf{BQP}$-hard; and to find an algorithm for trace distance estimation that only requires one quantum state to be low-rank.

-There is probably no efficient classical algorithm for low-rank trace distance estimation because it is known to be $\mathsf{DQC1}$-hard \cite{CPCC20,WGL+22} even for pure quantum states, and it was shown in \cite{FKM+18} that $\mathsf{DQC1}$-complete problems are not (classically) weakly simulatable unless $\mathsf{PH} = \mathsf{AM}$.
+Low-rank fidelity estimation is known to be $\mathsf{BQP}$-complete by combining the $\mathsf{BQP}$-hardness for pure-state fidelity estimation in \cite{RASW23} and the polynomial-time quantum algorithm for low-rank fidelity estimation in \cite{WZC+22}.
+In this paper, we show that low-rank trace distance estimation is also $\mathsf{BQP}$-complete by reducing it from the pure-state fidelity estimation \cite{RASW23} (see Theorem \ref{thm:td-est-bqp}).
+Therefore, there is probably no efficient classical algorithm for low-rank trace distance estimation unless $\mathsf{BQP} = \mathsf{BPP}$.
 Nevertheless, this does not rule out the possibility of dequantized algorithms for low-rank trace distance estimation, if ``sampling and query access'' \cite{Tan19,GLT18,CGL+20,Tan21} to the matrix representations of quantum states is given.